afshyna/networking-projects/README.md

 -->

 <h2>Project 3 - <a href="https://github.com/afshyna/networking-projects/tree/main/vpn-openvpn-wireguard-engineering-project">  OpenVPN & WireGuard solutions </a> </h2>

-This micro-project focuses on the design and deployment of a resilient VPN infrastructure combining OpenVPN Site-to-Site connectivity and WireGuard Remote-Access VPN services.
+This micro-project focuses on the design and deployment of a resilient VPN infrastructure combining OpenVPN site-to-site connectivity and WireGuard remote-access VPN services.

 The architecture simulates a realistic enterprise environment with multiple branch offices, a primary server site, a disaster recovery site, nomad users, Internet exposure through NAT/PAT, and automated failover mechanisms.